Documentation / How to Provision Users to AD

 mail = "jane.doe@identitymesh.com" (lowercased by flow rule transform)

-sAMAccountName = "JDoe" (generated by MeshComposer)
+sAMAccountName = "JDoe" (derived by flow rule TransformScript)

-displayName = "Jane Doe" (generated by MeshComposer)
+displayName = "Jane Doe" (derived by flow rule TransformScript)

 Confidence scores are 90 for all HR-sourced attributes